uptane/uptane.github.io/index.md

 ---

 ----
-### *On October 13,Uptane hosted a free Virtual Industry Conference on October 13, 2022 in connection with escar Europe.
-You can find slide presentations  from the conference on our Audio-Visuals page [here](https://uptane.github.io/audio.html).
+#### *On October 13, 2022, Uptane hosted a free Virtual Industry Conference in connection with escar Europe 2022.
+You can find slide presentations from the conference on our [Audio-Visuals](https://uptane.github.io/audio.html) page.
 ----

 Uptane is an open and secure software update framework design which protects software delivered over-the-air to